DominicFinn/Junior_Data_Analyst/readme.md

 # **Learning Path to Become a Data Analyst in the Microsoft Stack**

 Notes on becoming a junior data analyst in the Microsoft stack.
+It's a work in progress.

+I'd originally made this https://gist.github.com/DominicFinn/41ffee1876d742638415d60a0b37850f for a friend.
+It was a bit of an incomplete idea dump which was inspired by my previous dump for javascript https://gist.github.com/DominicFinn/3ecb07c7bac2d6fa49a3d931c8ccc0ba

+At the end, you should have some experiences or using the tools in data analysis.
+You will have opinions on which tools are best for which tasks.

+Expand on each section as needed by moidifiying my scripts to create different types of data and projects.
+This will help you to create a bigger portfolio of work.

 ---